Partitioning and Observability in Linear Systems via Submodular Optimization: Numerical Simulation

 \section{Numerical Simulation}

 To demonstrate and validate the measurable state partitioning problem $\mb{P2}$ and the subsequent SP problem $\mb{P3}$, we investigate the following research questions \begin{itemize} \item$(\mr{Q}1)$ How does solving $\mb{P3}$ over a partitioned system compare to solving the SP problem over the unpartitioned system? \item$(\mr{Q}2)$ Does the inequality established in Theorem~\ref{theo:lowerbound} hold for $\log\!\det$ observability measure parameterized by sensor configuration $\mc{R}$? \item$(\mr{Q}3)$ How does the choice of the number of partitions $\kappa$ affect the optimality of the measurable state-space partitioning in $\mb{P2}$?
-Does the framework enable computational scalability, and what are the trade-offs between partition number and SP performance? \item {$(\mr{Q}4)$ How does the observability of the subsystems obtained from $\mb{P2}$ compare to that of partitions from the spectral clustering method?
-Is the state-estimation performance maintained under the proposed partitioning framework?} \end{itemize}
+Does the framework enable computational scalability, and what are the trade-offs between partition number and SP performance? \item $(\mr{Q}4)$ How does the observability of the subsystems obtained from $\mb{P2}$ compare to that of partitions from the spectral clustering method?
+Is the state-estimation performance maintained under the proposed partitioning framework? \end{itemize} To address the above questions, we consider a nonlinear natural gas combustion reaction network~\cite{smirnov2014modeling} written as